Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: Finite time blow-up

-In principle, blow-up phenomenon of a solution to a time-dependent equation is devoted to the study of maximal time domain for which it is defined by a finite length.
+In principle, the blow-up phenomenon of a solution to a time-dependent equation is devoted to the study of maximal time domain for which it is defined by a finite length.
 At the endpoint of that interval, the solution behaves in such a way that either it goes to infinity in some specific senses, or it stops being smooth, and so forth.
-Our main objective here is to show that if the initial energy is negative, then every weak solution of $\left(P\right)$ blows up in finite time.
-The result here draws from ideas in the treatment of a single wave equation \cite{TNDL11,NL12} and also, for example, the recent results for systems in \cite{NL14,Guo12}, but our proofs have to be radically altered.
+Our main objective here is to show that if the initial energy is negative, then every weak solution of $\left( P\right) $ blows up in finite time.
+The result here draws from ideas in the treatment of a single wave equation \cite{6a,11,15} and also, for example, the recent results for systems in \cite{6,13}, but our proofs have to be radically altered.
+In addition, the technique we use here is an adaptation of an argument postulated in \cite{15a} to treat the boundary damping terms.

 Let us first make a brief note concerning the so-called total energy.
-From mathematical point of view, energy method plays a vital role in the study of partial differential equations.
-That energy is usually used to derive such things as existence, uniqueness of the solution, and whether it depends continuously on the data.
-For a very fundamental scalar wave equation which was originally discovered by d'Alembert, one may easily find the energy integral defined by, for example,
+From the mathematical point of view, the energy method plays a vital role in the study of partial differential equations and the energy is usually used to derive the well-posedness of such equations.
+For a very fundamental scalar wave equation which was originally discovered by d'Alembert, one may easily find the energy integral computed by

-where we basically multiply the equation by $u_{t}$ and integrate over $\Omega$ as before using the divergence theorem.
+where we basically multiply the equation by $u_{t}$ and integrate over $ \Omega $ and use the divergence theorem.

-Physically, the first term in the above energy equation is typically kinetic energy, and the second potential energy.
+In the energy equation, the first term is typically called as the kinetic energy, while the second term is referred to as the potential energy.
 If one imposes mixed boundary conditions, says $au+bu_{x}=0$ on the boundary, where $a$ and $b$ have the same sign, the energy can only decrease.
 If they have opposite sign, the problem is unstable in the sense that the energy will increase.
-In this section, the total energy shall be computed in a common way and then it would be a decreasing function along the trajectories, starting from a negative initial value.
+In this section, the total energy are computed in a common way and then it would be a decreasing function along the trajectories, starting from a negative initial value.